 Clicking on Continue would redirect us to the Create Test window with the simulated actions script ready.
 We can name our test on this video and later we would need to click the Create Device button.

-Based on the type of desired load test setup, we can click Continue, which will start execution of test with number of mentioned concurrent users and test duration.
-You can also choose from over 15 geo-locations to run tests from, ensuring that you’re measuring and testing performance from where your users are located.
+Once you have selected the load curve, you can begin the test execution with number of concurrent users and test duration.
+You can also choose from over 20 geo-locations to run tests from, ensuring that you are measuring and testing performance from where your users are located.

 As we have seen through this article with innovative technologies like WebSockets, and the new challenges it addresses, there are a lot of operational issues developers might face when using WebSockets as their real-time solution.
 Load tests on these applications are a must and it helps us estimate the behavior of our real-time application under load.
 We also went through, step-by-step, on how to test a WebSocket-based application using LoadView, along with the EveryStep Web Recorder, which can be extremely helpful to uncover major problems inherent in the WebSocket architecture.

 Try the EveryStep Web Recorder now and see how easy it is to start scripting complex user scenarios.
 Sign up for the LoadView free trial and start running load tests for your WebSocket-based applications.
-You’ll get $20 in load testing credits to start.
+You will get up to 5 free load tests.
+Or schedule your own one-on-demo with one of our performance engineers.